bsha6/find_restaurants/project.md

   - Main Guard: You've got a __main__ block, but you're running real scrapes there.
 For production, make a CLI or a proper entrypoint.
 - Scalability Suggestions
   - [X] Parallelization: Use concurrent.futures.ThreadPoolExecutor or asyncio with aiohttp for fetching multiple URLs at once.
+  - [X] Parallelization: Use concurrent.futures.ThreadPoolExecutor or asyncio with aiohttp for fetching multiple URLs at once.
   - Queue System: For serious scale, use a task queue like Celery or RQ.
 That way, you can distribute scraping jobs.
   - Configurable Settings: Move magic strings and constants to a config file or environment variables.
   - Monitoring: Add metrics (Prometheus, Sentry, whatever) so you know when things go wrong at scale.
   - Testing: Mock your HTTP requests and DB calls.
 Use pytest fixtures, and check your conftest.py for reusable mocks.

+### Misc Suggestions
+- If they offer free bread or chips lol
+- A bread evaluation (can we get this from reviews?)

 ### Misc Suggestions
 - If they offer free bread or chips lol